MordecaiMalignatus/mordecaimalignatus.github.io/_posts/2026-05-24-personaldb.md

-Inconsistency (what if something is tagged as a M:TG decklist but also as a cooking recipe and it now has two 'types'?) does not really matter, because there are no automated consumers of the DB.
+Inconsistency (what if something is tagged as a M:TG decklist but also as a cooking recipe and it now has two 'types'?) does not really matter, because there are no by default no not-me consumers of the DB.
 There's just me, and I'll see it unexpectedly, and fix it.
 This gets a bit more dicey with automated processing via scripts, but honestly, that doesn't really matter all that much to me.

 ## The Sketch Of A User Interface